 1. Identification of Conservation Areas.
-The first step in the design process requires identification of conservation areas on the site, including wetlands, areas located in the Conservancy District, riverfront areas, and floodplains regulated by state, federal, or local law; unprotected natural landscape features such as steep slopes, mature woodlands, prime farmland, meadows, wildlife habitats and wildlife corridors or connections thereto; cultural features such as historic and archeological sites and scenic views; and recreational features such as established trails used for horseback riding, walking and cross-country skiing.
+The first step in the design process requires identification of conservation areas on the site, including wetlands, riverfront areas, and floodplains regulated by state, federal, or local law; unprotected natural landscape features such as steep slopes, mature woodlands, prime farmland, meadows, wildlife habitats and wildlife corridors or connections thereto; cultural features such as historic and archeological sites and scenic views; and recreational features such as established trails used for horseback riding, walking and cross-country skiing.
 To the maximum extent feasible, conservation areas shall include areas identified by the Planning Board during the pre-application conference.